doodeck/life-after-life/README.md

 ** Warning **
 After invalidating the handler name the Lambda platform will still try to execute the fuction three time, typically in 3 minutes intervals.
 Leave the invalid name for some period of time to make sure the fuction isn't restarted.

+You can add the function again with the attached script create-function.sh, which is creating the function.
+However, it assumes that the necessary AWS role has already been created and must be specified on the command line.

 AWS Forum
 ---------